Making configuration changes in Amazon OpenSearch Service - Amazon OpenSearch Service

 The following operations cause blue/green deployments:

-• Changing instance type
+• Changing the instance type

 • Enabling fine-grained access control